R. Jeffrey Smith

-R. Jeffrey Smith is a managing director of RosettiStarr LLC, a corporate security and intelligence firm where he leads investigative work and conducts corporate risk analysis for attorneys, management teams and investors worldwide.
-Its clients include corporate enterprises with global operations and major private equity firms and hedge funds with a combined $650 billion in assets under management.
-He joined RosettiStarr in November, 2021.
+R. Jeffrey Smith is a managing director of RosettiStarr LLC, a corporate security and intelligence firm, where he leads investigative work and conducts corporate risk analysis for attorneys, management teams, and investors worldwide.
+Its clients include corporate enterprises with global operations major private equity firms and hedge funds with a combined $650 billion in assets under management.
+He joined Rosetti Starr in November 2021.

-Previously, he was a managing editor for national security at the Center for Public Integrity, a nonprofit, nonpartisan, investigative newsroom in Washington, D.C.
+Previously, he was a managing editor for national security at the Center for Public Integrity, a nonprofit, nonpartisan, investigative newsroom in --Washington, D.C.
 He has been honored by the Gerald R. Ford Foundation for distinguished national defense reporting, and edited and co-written articles that won a National Headliner Award, two Associated Press Media Editors Awards for Investigative Reporting and Public Service, the top award of the Military Reporters and Editors group, and an Editor and Publisher EPPY Award.
 In August 2020, he also won a Sunshine Award from the Society of Professional Journalists for his "notable contributions to open government."

 Previously, he was the national investigative editor, national security correspondent, and national investigative correspondent at The Washington Post, writing about public corruption, judicial issues, intelligence matters, counter-terrorism, and other national security topics.
 From 1998 until 2001, he was the newspaper’s bureau chief in Rome, covering Southern Europe and the armed conflicts and political revolutions in the Balkans.
 In total, he has conducted or overseen reporting and investigations in more than 50 countries.

 Smith won a Pulitzer Prize for Investigative Reporting in 2006, along with two colleagues at the Washington Post, for articles on corruption involving House Majority Leader Tom DeLay and lobbyist Jack Abramoff.
 He was also a finalist with other Washington Post reporters for the Pulitzer Prize in international reporting in 1999 (from Kosovo), and a finalist with others for the Pulitzer Prize in national reporting in 2005 (about Abu Ghraib and military prisoner abuse).
 In 2006, he and two other Washington Post reporters received the Selden Ring Award for Investigative Reporting and the Worth Bingham Prize for Investigative Reporting.